Pathloom

 • Mobile coverage availability by service providers to help users anticipate connectivity

-Shortened average trip planning time by 35% through streamlined filters and unified datasets
+in trip planning time by streamlining filters and unifying datasets across the experience.